-Skylight Books in Los Angeles is the only place you can pre-order signed copies (personalized if you wish).
+Skylight Books in Los Angeles is the main place you can pre-order signed copies with bookplate by Landis Blair, US shipping only.

+Signed pre-order copies (with international shipping available) at The Mutter Museum and IMSS, in limited quantities.
 Unsigned pre-orders are now available from: Bookshop, IndieBound, Amazon, and wherever books are sold.
-E-galleys are now available for review purposes on NetGalley or by writing chloe [dot] texier-rose [at] fsgbooks [dot] com.
+E-galleys are available for review purposes on NetGalley or by writing chloe [dot] texier-rose [at] fsgbooks [dot] com.

 For upcoming online book talks, see my events page.

 A fascinating, terrifying look at the rarest books―bound in human skin―and the stories of their creation

 There are books out there, some shelved unwittingly next to ordinary texts, that are bound in human skin.
 Would you know one if you held it in your hand?